 When I first found out about house concerts, I was excited!
 I wanted to do them so bad.
 I reached out to my mailing list and asked but I got no response.
 I even tried to apply for a house concert network where you have access to house concert hosts who will book you, but I had no luck with that either.
 (More about that below.)
 It felt like an entire year went by before I could book a steady flow of house concerts on my calendar.
 Booking house concerts wasn’t as easy as I had hoped.
 I felt very discouraged and almost gave up on the idea all together.

 Somehow I had gotten a second wind and tried again to book house concerts.
 I tried some different methods and this time it worked.
-I currently have a steady flow of house concerts on my calendar and it has helped meet my financial goals month by month.
+I began booking a steady flow of house concerts on my calendar and it has helped meet my financial goals month by month.

 In this post, I will tell you how I book my house concerts.
 Each artist may have a different approach based on what works for them, so you might be able to use some of these tactics and you might not.